Roasted Garlic Butter Mashed Sweet Potatoes take a simple side dish and kick it up a notch. This recipe is paleo, Whole30, and nut free!

 - Preheat the oven to 375 degrees.

-- Slice the tips off the unwrapped (meaning, there's still a layer of paper) garlic cloves and add to their own foil packet.
-Drizzle with olive oil.
-Add the wrapped sweet potatoes and garlic to a baking sheet.
-Roast for 35 minutes, then remove the garlic clove packet from the oven.
+- Roast for 35 minutes, then remove the garlic clove packet from the oven.
 Continue to bake for 25-30 minutes or until the sweet potatoes are tender and cooked through.

 - Unwrap the roasted garlic cloves.
-In a small bowl, add the ghee, roasted garlic cloves, and salt.
+In a high-sided bowl, add the ghee, roasted garlic cloves, and salt.
 Use an immersion blender to blend until smooth.
 (Alternatively, use a blender to blend this mixture).

 Keywords: Roasted Garlic Butter Mashed Sweet Potatoes, garlic sweet potato mash, garlic mashed sweet potatoes, mashed sweet potatoes